FiveVoltLogic/Using-Sense-V2-2025/README.md

 If these aren't all available it won't work properly.
 Uninstalling the drivers that are present and then disconnecting and re-connecting the scanner should trigger Windows update to download the latest drivers.
 [librealsense github issue](https://github.com/IntelRealSense/librealsense/issues/12926)

+There is a video on the 3D Systems website detailing how to properly update the Sense 2 scanner [here](https://support.3dsystems.com/s/article/Sense-2-Driver-Update-Win-10?language=en_US) though it's expected to be wildly out of date.

 ## IntelRealSense SDK
 [librealsense github](https://github.com/IntelRealSense/librealsense)